-- 1. has specific questions or concerns about the Board's policies regarding discrimination on the basis of disability applicable to employees; OR - 2. wishes to request an accommodation on the basis of disability
+- 1. has specific questions or concerns about the Board's policies regarding discrimination on the basis of disability applicable to students; OR - 2. wishes to request an accommodation for a student on the basis of disability

-Mrs. Alissa Goguen 30 South Road East Hartland, Ct 06027 (860) 653-7207 agoguen@hartlandschool.com
+Mrs. Alissa Goguen 30 South road East Hartland, Ct 06027 (860) 653-7207 agoguen@hartlandschool.com

-DISCRIMINATION/HARASSMENT COMPLAINT FORM

-(For complaints based on race, color, religion, age, marital status, national origin, alienage, ancestry, genetic information, veteran status, or status as a victim of domestic violence)
+DISCRIMINATION/HARASSMENT COMPLAINT FORM (For complaints based on race, color, religion, age, marital status, national origin, alienage, ancestry, veteran status, or status as a victim of domestic violence)

-Name of the reporter Name of alleged victim/complainant Date of the complaint Date of the alleged discrimination/harassment Name or names of the alleged discriminator(s) or harasser(s) Location where such discrimination/harassment occurred Name(s) of any witness(es) to the discrimination/harassment Detailed statement of the circumstances constituting the alleged discrimination or harassment Proposed remedy
+Name of the reporter Name of the complainant/victim School/program and grade of the complainant/victim Reporter's Relationship to the complainant/victim Date of the complaint Date of the alleged discrimination/harassment Name or names of the discriminator(s) or harasser(s) Location where such discrimination/harassment occurred Name(s) of any witness(es) to the discrimination/harassment Detailed statement of the circumstances constituting the alleged discrimination or harassment Proposed remedy